 Don’t leave out the flour as it acts as a thickening agent to turn the apple juices into a sauce.
 Also, remember to let your crumble sit for 20 minutes before serving to give the juices time to thicken up even further.

 If it looks like your crumble is turning too brown before your apples are done, lay a piece of foil on top of the crumble to help protect it from the heat until the apples are finished cooking.

 The crumble topping will be golden brown, and the apple filling will be bubbling.
 You can check to see if the apples are cooked by piercing one with a paring knife.
 The knife should go through the apple easily.

-Store it: If you have some leftovers, you can store them covered at room temperature for up to 2 days or in the fridge in a covered container for 2 – 3 days.
+Store: If you have leftovers, store it covered at room temperature for up to 2 days or in the refrigerator in a covered container for 2 – 3 days.

-Freeze it: You can freeze baked apple crumble in a freezer-friendly container for up to 3 months.
+Freeze: You can freeze baked apple crumble in a freezer-friendly container for up to 3 months.
 The apples and crumble might be softer when you reheat it, but it will still taste delicious.
-Let it thaw in the fridge overnight before reheating using one of the methods below.
+Let it thaw in the fridge overnight before reheating.

 More Easy Apple DessertsBrowse all